Embedding Guide

 1. Entry file processing: Entry file read and preprocessed by host

-2. Dependency discovery: Module loader scans for load("path") calls
+2. Dependency discovery: Module loader scans for import("path") calls

 3. Recursive loading: For each module: